Laura GIRAUD

 2022–2023

-• Research on the topic “The New Urban Working Class in French Polynesia” and member of the research project “Understanding Social Change in French Polynesia,” coordinated by Loïs Bastide (UPF) (MSH-P (UAR 2503, CNRS)).
+• Research on the topic “The New Urban Working Classes in French Polynesia” and member of the research project “Understanding Social Change in French Polynesia,” coordinated by Loïs Bastide (UPF) (MSH-P (UAR 2503, CNRS)).

 2020–2021